 The course investigates the economic determinants and consequences of demographic changes in the context of both developing and developed countries.
 Topics include household formation and structure including marriage, divorce, dowry, and fertility.
-The course also examines investment in children, son preference, child labor, population aging, and the efficiency of population policies.
 Prerequisites: MATH 216 and ECON 256 or ECON 259.
 Preference given to ECON and ECMA majors.